 battle within him.
 It was as though the light, love and warmth now surrounding him could not be in the same place as the feelings of filth, disgust and unworthiness gripping him from within.
 Evidently, those two infinitely diverse sets of feelings could be permitted to exist together in one place.
-As though the around him was drawing him in, while the filth within him was ripping
+It seemed as though the around him was drawing him in, while the filth within him was ripping